Vrbno pod Pradědem: Economy

 In Vrbno pod Pradědem, together with Prudnik, are headquarters of the Euroregion Praděd.

+Transport

+Vrbno pod Pradědem is the terminus of a railway line from Milotice nad Opavou.

 Sights

-The landmark of the town square and the whole town is the Church of Saint Michael the Archangel.
-The first brick church was built here in 1635–1637, and after its capacity ceased to be sufficient, a new structure in the Empire style was built in 1837–1844.
+The main landmark of the town square and the whole town is the Church of Saint Michael the Archangel.
+The first stone church was built here in 1635–1637, and after its capacity ceased to be sufficient, the current Empire style structure was built in 1840–1843.
+In front of the church is a marble cross dating from 1825.

 Grohmann Chateau is a former aristocratic residence in the Baroque and Empire styles with a core from the 17th century, gradually expanded in 18th and 19th centuries.
 The chateau is located in a landscape park surrounded by a wall from the 19th century.
 Today it is privately owned.